hn-88/FDOCT/README.md

 	CMakeLists.txt.webcam   - rename this as CMakeLists.txt if building without qhy, supporting only a webcam

+	ViewportSaver.cpp     - a simple interface to display save viewport images, and save on receipt of s or <spacebar>.

+	ViewportSaverwebcam.cpp  - as above, written to use a webcam driver instead of QHY driver.

 	multicamtest.cpp     - an attempt to use multiple QHY cameras at once - does not work.